-The Group's non-current assets mainly consist of property, plant and equipment and investment properties.
-Property, plant and equipment mainly comprised of the Group's motor vessels.
+The Group's non-current assets mainly consist of property, plant and equipment, right-of-use assets and investment properties.
+Property, plant and equipment and right-of-use assets mainly comprised of the Group's owned vessels and chartered-in vessel respectively.
 As the Group's motor vessels are operated across different geographical regions, it is meaningless to identify the specific geographical locations of the motor vessels at the reporting date.
 The Group's investment properties comprised of premises and car parks and all are located in Hong Kong.
 While majority of the Group's non-current assets other than financial instruments cannot be attributable to any particular geographical location, no analysis of non-current assets other than financial instruments by geographical area is presented in the consolidated financial statements.